 How to Choose the Right Surface: When Medium Tooth is Better

 If your preferred drawing method falls somewhere between those two extremes, then paper with a medium tooth is probably your best bet.

 Medium tooth paper has enough tooth to take a lot of layering (like rough paper), but also allows you to draw a high degree of detail (like smooth paper.)
 There is more paper tooth to fill in than you’d have with smooth papers, but it doesn’t take as much effort or pressure.

 These types of papers can also often stand up to limited use of solvents, and may also be capable of accepting judicious use of water media such as water soluble colored pencils or watercolor.

 All of those reasons are why my favorite drawing papers are medium tooth papers.
-The drawing below was drawn on Strathmore Artagain paper.
+The drawing below is on Strathmore Artagain paper.